 To the extent that certain personal data processing requires your consent, such processing will not take place until your explicit consent has been obtained.
 Any consent you give may be withdrawn at any time, on the same terms as those specified for opt-outs.

-In accordance with PSD2, your consent will be requested before your payment accounts held with other banks are imported into S-Net.
+In accordance with PSD2, your consent will be requested before you import payment accounts held with other banks into S-Net.

 The lawfulness of processing based on consent granted prior to its withdrawal will not be affected.